-Leave the crystals in the crystal tube until you are ready to harvest the crystal, immediately prior to placing the crystal on the diffractometer.
+Leave the crystals in the crystal tube until ready to harvest the crystal, immediately prior to placing the crystal on the diffractometer.

 Keeping the crystals in the tube will ensure that the crystals remain solvated.
 De-solvation can cause the crystals to crack, and hinder the diffraction of the crystal.